Joshua Cheptegei

-Cheptegei is the tenth man in history to hold the 5,000 m and 10,000 m world records concurrently, both set in 2020.
-In 2018, he set a world record in the 15 km.
-Two years later, at a road race in Monaco, he set a previous world road 5 km record of 12:51, breaking through the event's 13-minute barrier and taking 9 seconds from the previous best, set by Kenya's Sammy Kipketer in 2000.
-In August 2020, at the Monaco Diamond League meet, he set a new 5000 m world record of 12:35.36, breaking Kenenisa Bekele's 16-year-old world record of 12:37.35 set in Hengelo.
-On 7 October 2020, in Valencia, he set a world record time of 26:11.00 in the 10,000 metres, which again improved on Kenenisa Bekele's 15-year-old best by more than 6 seconds.
+Joshua Kiprui Cheptegei (born 12 September 1996) is a Ugandan long-distance runner.
+He is the current world record holder for the 5000 metres and the 10,000 metres, and once held the world best time over the 15 kilometres distance.

+Cheptegei is the reigning Olympic champion in the 10000 m and three-time World champion in the 10,000 m.
+Cheptegei also won a gold medal in the 5000 m and 10,000 m at the 2018 Commonwealth Games and at the 2019 IAAF World Cross Country Championships.
+At the 2024 Olympic Games, Cheptegei won gold in the 10,000 metres, becoming the Olympic champion and setting a new Olympic record in the process.

+Cheptegei is the tenth man in history to hold the 5000 m and 10,000 m world records concurrently, both set in 2020.

 Early life

-Joshua Cheptegei was born on 12 September 1996 in Kapsewui, Kapchorwa District, Uganda.
-In primary school, he first played football and tried out long jump and triple jump, but switched to running when he discovered his talent in distance running.
+Cheptegei was born on 12 September 1996 in Kapsewui, Kapchorwa District, Uganda.
+In primary school, he first played football and tried out long jump and triple jump, but he switched to running when he discovered his talent in distance running.

-Cheptegei studied languages and literature in Kampala for two years and is employed by the Uganda National Police.
+Cheptegei studied procurement and logistics management in Uganda and is employed by the Uganda National Police.
 His coach is Addy Ruiter.
 In the timeframe from March to May 2020, he reduced his weekly training sessions from 12 to 8.

 Career

+2015–2019: Career beginnings

+Cheptegei competed in the 10,000 metres at the 2015 World Championships in Beijing, finishing ninth.
+He ran at the 2016 Summer Olympics in the 5000 metres and 10,000 metres, finishing eighth and sixth respectively.
 He is a silver medallist in the 10,000 metres at the 2017 World Championships in London.
-He also competed in the 10,000 metres at the 2015 World Championships in Beijing, finishing ninth.
-He ran at the 2016 Summer Olympics in the 5000 metres and 10,000 metres, finishing eighth and sixth respectively.
 Cheptegei was the 5000 metres and 10,000 metres champion at the 2018 Commonwealth Games.
-He won silver in the 10,000 metres and gold in the 5,000 metres at the 2020 Summer Olympics.

 Cheptegei is a four-time winner of the Zevenheuvelenloop 15 km road race in Nijmegen, Netherlands.
 In 2018, he set the world record for a 15 km road race.
 Abrar Osman finished second with 42:34 and the 2017 5000 m world champion Muktar Edris placed third with 42:56.
 On 19 February 2022, the record was broken by Cheptegei's compatriot Jacob Kiplimo, who ran a 15 km split of 40:43 min at the Ras Al Khaimah Half Marathon.

 Cheptegei was the winner of the senior men's race at the 2019 IAAF World Cross Country Championships in Aarhus, Denmark.
 He won in 31:40 on the 10.24 km course.
 Ugandan teammate Jacob Kiplimo finished second in 31:44, while Thomas Ayeko placed seventh and Joseph Ayeko tenth; Uganda won the team first-place title.